RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Related Work

-To address these scalability challenges, recent initiatives have focused on massive data aggregation and extensive collection campaigns.
-Projects like Open X-Embodiment~\citep{o2023open}, ARIO~\citep{wang2024all}, and DROID~\citep{khazatsky2024droid} have unified disparate data sources to facilitate cross-embodiment learning.
-Building on this, the most recent works have pushed the boundaries of scale even further: AgiBot World~\citep{bu2025agibot} and Galaxea~\citep{jiang2025galaxea} have achieved immense data volume on specific robotic platforms to master high-fidelity skills, whereas RoboCoin~\citep{wu2025robocoin} prioritizes morphological breadth by covering heterogeneous embodiments.
-However, a significant dichotomy remains; datasets tend to either focus on deep, single-embodiment mastery—limiting their generalization to new morphologies—or broad multi-embodiment coverage that dilutes the density of tasks per robot.
-Furthermore, a critical limitation across nearly all existing large-scale benchmarks is the reliance on visual-only observations, neglecting the tactile feedback that is indispensable for robust, contact-rich manipulation.
-Bridging these gaps requires a dataset that simultaneously ensures morphological diversity, task richness, and multimodal fidelity.
-To this end, we introduce \textbf{RoboMIND 2.0} (Multi-embodiment Intelligence Normative Data for Robot Manipulation).
-Unlike predecessors that trade off between embodiment variety and task depth, RoboMIND 2.0 comprises {\ntrajs} expert trajectories across {\ntasks} tasks and {\nobjs} object classes.
-By explicitly integrating diverse morphological configurations with tactile sensory data, it establishes a comprehensive, high-quality standard designed to advance next-generation multi-embodiment and dexterous policy learning.
+Table~\ref{tab:dataset_cmp} presents the comparison and differences between \ours and other representative public robotic manipulation datasets collected in the real world.
+While these datasets possess high quality, they typically exhibit prominence only in individual dimensions and lack overall versatility or massive scale across multiple metrics.
+For instance, BridgeData V2~\citep{walke2023bridgedata} and RoboSet~\citep{bharadhwaj2024roboagent} provided critical trajectory counts exceeding 50K but remained limited to a narrow set of skills, containing only 13 and 6 skills, respectively.
+In contrast, datasets featuring diverse skills like RH20T~\citep{fang2024rh20t} contain 33 skills but only 13K trajectories, which lack the data volume required for pretraining large foundation models.
+DROID~\citep{khazatsky2024droid} contains a higher count of 86 skills and collects 76K demonstration trajectories via human teleoperation, yet it only comprises data for the single-arm Franka robot.
+Other works have focused on massive data aggregation and the unified alignment of data storage.
+Open X-Embodiment~\citep{o2023open} has made a significant effort to unify existing robot datasets into a standardized format by incorporating data from diverse robots collected through collaboration among 21 institutions.
+Following this, ARIO~\citep{wang2024all} further integrates data from the real world and simulation into a standard format to bridge the gaps in existing data resources.
+Building on this foundation, the most recent works have pushed the boundaries of dataset magnitude and quality even further.
+AgiBot World~\citep{bu2025agibot} and Galaxea Open World~\citep{jiang2025galaxea} have achieved immense data volume on specific robotic embodiments to master diverse tasks, scenes, and skills.
+At the same time, RoboMIND~\citep{wu2024robomind} and RoboCoin~\citep{wu2025robocoin} also enhanced embodiment breadth by covering heterogeneous embodiments, containing 4 and 15 robot types, respectively.
+However, a significant challenge remains as current datasets tend to focus either on deep mastery of a single embodiment, which limits their generalization to new embodiments, or on broad coverage of multiple embodiments that dilutes the density of tasks per robot.
+Furthermore, a critical limitation across nearly all existing massive benchmarks is the reliance on observations that are purely visual, which neglects the tactile feedback that is indispensable for robust manipulation involving rich contacts.
+Bridging these gaps requires a dataset that simultaneously ensures embodiment diversity, task richness, and multimodal data collection.
+To this end, we introduce \ours, a multimodal, bimanual mobile manipulation dataset for generalizable embodied intelligence.
+Unlike predecessors that trade off between embodiment variety and task depth, \ours~ comprises {\ntrajs} expert trajectories across {\ntasks} tasks and {\nobjs} object classes.
+By explicitly integrating diverse embodiment configurations with tactile sensory data, it establishes a comprehensive and high-quality standard designed to advance next-generation dexterous policy learning across multiple embodiments.